Codecademy/docs/content/kotlin/concepts/enums/enums.md

 Often compared to enums in Java, Kotlin enums do not require that one knows all possible values at compile time, and their declaration does not create a class behind the scenes.

-Beyond custom methods and properties limited to `java` enums, kotlin enums can use anonymous classes and implement interfaces.
+Beyond custom methods and properties found in Java enums, Kotlin enums can use anonymous classes and implement interfaces.

 ## Syntax